What Are Stolons?

 Like all parts of a plant, stolons fulfill their own function that is to make reproduction possible without the intervention of seeds.
 The stolons have several sections and are divided into parts.
 In each of the sections of the stolon is where the development of new plants is taking place.
 The stolons are those that make vegetative reproduction possible.
 This is a type of reproduction in which the seeds do not intervene.

 we have already studied above what are stolons.
 Now we will investigate their function related to the propagation of the plant.
-The strategy of propagation through stolons is one of the most effective reproduction strategy that exists in nature.
+The strategy of propagation through stolons is one of the most effective reproduction strategies that exist in nature.

 Thanks to the fact that the newly rooted plant is still connected to the mother plant through the stem, it can receive nutrients and water from it until it becomes strong enough to stand on its own.
 This means that plants that reproduce by stolons are usually very resistant and can overcome conditions that are fatal for other species.

-Since a stolon can produce more stolons in turn, these plants can reach huge amounts of land and even become a pest if they are in favorable conditions, so when planting plants of this type in natural areas should always be very careful not to end up altering the balance of the local flora.
+Since a stolen can produce more stolons, in turn, these plants can reach huge amounts of land and even become a pest if they are in favorable conditions, so when planting plants of this type in natural areas should always be very careful not to end up altering the balance of the local flora.